Government Engineering College, Thrissur: Rankings

-The National Institutional Ranking Framework (NIRF) ranked it 156 among the engineering institutes of India in 2021.
+The National Institutional Ranking Framework (NIRF) ranked it between 201-300 band in engineering institutes of India in 2024.

 Student life

 The College Union conducts the annual National Level Tech fest Dyuthi which includes technical, cultural as well as sporting events.

 A TEDx event was organised by students of GEC, Thrissur in April 2018.
 The theme of the event was "Reality Check".
 This was the first TEDx event in Central Kerala.